 In our work, we want to better understand some of the complex health challenges facing local communities.
 Research plays an important role in helping us learn and explore new initiatives or examine and develop innovations.

-Over 15 million people in the UK live with one long-term health condition and around three million have three or more.
+Over 15 million people in England live with one long-term health condition and around three million have three or more.
 However, despite the scale of the problem, little is currently known about the journey from one condition to multiple, and the contributory interplay of the risk factors and context fuelling it.

 Our recent research exploring people’s progression from one to many long-term conditions in Lambeth and Southwark showed that health, social and community factors seem to impact on progression.
 Through our multiple long-term conditions programme, our goal is to slow down the progression of people at highest risk of developing multiple long-term conditions, bringing rates in line with the average population.